-Using various geophysical methods, Hunter Geophysics is capable of remotely detecting unmarked human graves.
+Using various geophysical methods, Hunter Geophysics is capable of remotely detecting lost or unmarked graves.
 Most of the time, we perform searches using ground-penetrating radar.

 Our services are used in cemeteries to prevent old, forgotten graves from being accidentally exhumed when new graves are being dug.